Oxyliteral/PF-WOTR-mod-archive/README.md

 **BugfixDLC**
 DLC 6 modified: Opening cutscene that shows portal has been removed due to sometimes bugging out.
 Sithud reborn cutscene has been changed to the victory cutscene.

+**KineticRod**
+Adds Kinetic Rod and Greater Kinetic Rod to the game, which can be bought at the tavern in act 3 and the Storyteller in act 4, respectively.